/ How to Become an Aged Care Worker - Career Salaries, Job Stats & Education

 Source: *Job Outlook Government website.
-ABS Labour Force Survey, DEEWR trend data to November 2014 and DEEWR projections to 2019.
+ABS Labour Force Survey, DEEWR trend data and DEEWR projections to 2023.
 Estimates have been rounded.

 Employment for Aged and Disabled Carers to 2024 is expected to grow very strongly.
 Employment in this very large occupation (175,100 in 2018) rose very strongly in the past five years and in the long-term (ten years).

 Source: *Job Outlook Government website.
-ABS EEBTUM survey August 2014 cat. no. 6310.0.
+Based on ABS Survey of Employee Earnings and Hours, May 2018, Customised Report.
 Estimates have been rounded and consequently some discrepancies may occur between sums of the component items and totals.

 Note: These figures are indicative and cannot be used to determine a particular wage rate.

-Payscale.com lists the wage for an aged care worker (with five years’ experience, living in Sydney) as being between an average of $31 000 to a maximum salary of $55 000.
+The wage for an aged care worker (with five years’ experience, living in Sydney) as being between an average of $900 per week which means around $46,800 annually.

-Aged and Disabled Carers have a relatively low proportion of full-time jobs (39.6 per cent).
-For Aged and Disabled Carers working full-time, average weekly hours are 37.5 (compared to 40.9 for all occupations) and earnings are below average - in the third decile.
+For Aged and Disabled Carers working full-time, average weekly hours are 35.9 (compared to 40.0 for all occupations).
 Unemployment for Aged and Disabled Carers is average.
 There are many opportunities to work part time in this industry.

 Source: *Job Outlook Government website.
-ABS Labour Force Survey, annual average 2014.
+ABS Labour Force Survey.

 Source: *Job Outlook Government website.
-ABS Labour Force Survey, annual average 2014.
+ABS Labour Force Survey.

 There are government studies that reveal that there could be a vast shortage of aged care workers by the end of this decade, (Aged Care Union, United Voice, Federal Government).
 This means that the job prospect outlooks for this industry are high.